MojammelHossain/coref_model/README.md

 # BERT for Coreference Resolution
-Instruction will be update soon after publication.
+Instruction and data will be update soon after publication.

 # References